Petplan Offers Tips for Dealing with a Cancer Diagnosis

 At a time when many pet parents may feel helpless to help their pets, some choose to turn negative to a positive by lending a helping hand.
 There are many pet cancer nonprofit organizations that tirelessly work to help pets with cancer, often by funding research to find new treatments.
 Many welcome volunteers, donations and participation in fundraisers like pet cancer walks.
 Ask your vet about events in your area or look online to find a group that you would like to support.

-Top-rated pet insurance provider, Petplan, is the only pet insurance company to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
+Top-rated pet insurance provider, Petplan, is the only pet insurance provider to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
 In February 2013, Petplan pet insurance was at No. 34 on Forbes annual ranking of America’s Most Promising Companies – a list of 100 privately held, high-growth companies with bright futures.
 Petplan’s fully customizable dog insurance and cat insurance policies provide coverage for all hereditary and congenital conditions for the life of the pet as standard, and meet the coverage requirements and budget for pets of all/any age.
 Petplan pet insurance policies are underwritten by AGCS Marine Insurance Company in the U.S. and by Allianz Global Risks US Insurance Company in Canada.
 The Allianz Group is rated A+ by A.M.
 Best (2011).
 For information, about Petplan pet insurance, visit www.GoPetplan.com, read the Petplan “Vets for Pets” Blog, or call 1-866-467-3875.